 10% of our purchases @ Soap Exchange are donated to the Sea Change Society which further supports that organizations conservation habitat program.

-To Think Local: supporting local businesses whenever possible. (or Canadian made)
+To Think Local: supporting Canadian-made products and local businesses whenever possible

 Brochures: Topkote Coated product which has the following environmental advantages:

 FSC certified 100% post consumer paper